Methotrexate: Drug interactions

+Vaccine interactions

+Taking methotrexate can reduce the effectiveness of vaccinations against various diseases, such as influenza and hepatitis A. It does this by blunting the immune response of the body to the vaccine.

+Methotrexate also dampens the immune response to COVID-19 vaccines, making them less effective.
+Pausing methotrexate for two weeks following COVID-19 vaccination may result in improved immunity.
+Not taking the medicine for two weeks might result in a minor increase of inflammatory disease flares in some people.

 Mechanism of action

 Methotrexate is an antimetabolite of the antifolate type.
 It is thought to affect cancer and rheumatoid arthritis by two different pathways.
 For cancer, methotrexate competitively inhibits dihydrofolate reductase (DHFR), an enzyme that participates in the tetrahydrofolate synthesis.
-The affinity of methotrexate for DHFR is about 1000-fold that of folate.
+The affinity of methotrexate for DHFR is about 1000-fold that of dihydrofolate.
 DHFR catalyses the conversion of dihydrofolate to the active tetrahydrofolate.
-Tetrahydrofolate is needed for the de novo synthesis of the nucleoside thymidine, required for DNA synthesis.
-Also, folate is essential for purine and pyrimidine base biosynthesis, so synthesis will be inhibited.
+Tetrahydrofolate is needed for the de novo synthesis of thymidine and purine bases, so synthesis will be inhibited.
 Methotrexate, therefore, inhibits the synthesis of DNA, RNA, thymidylates, and proteins.

 For the treatment of rheumatoid arthritis, inhibition of DHFR is not thought to be the main mechanism, but rather multiple mechanisms appear to be involved, including the inhibition of enzymes involved in purine metabolism, leading to accumulation of adenosine; inhibition of T cell activation and suppression of intercellular adhesion molecule expression by T cells; selective down-regulation of B cells; increasing CD95 sensitivity of activated T cells; and inhibition of methyltransferase activity, leading to deactivation of enzyme activity relevant to immune system function.
 Another mechanism of MTX is the inhibition of the binding of interleukin 1-beta to its cell surface receptor.
+Thereby, it acts as anticytokine.

 History

 In 1947, a team of researchers led by Sidney Farber showed aminopterin, a chemical analogue of folic acid developed by Yellapragada Subbarao of Lederle, could induce remission in children with acute lymphoblastic leukemia.
-The development of folic acid analogues had been prompted by the discovery that the administration of folic acid worsened leukemia, and that a diet deficient in folic acid could, conversely, produce improvement; the mechanism of action behind these effects was still unknown at the time.
+The development of folic acid analogues had been prompted by the discovery that the administration of folic acid worsened leukaemia, and that a diet deficient in folic acid could, conversely, produce improvement; the mechanism of action behind these effects was still unknown at the time.
 Other analogues of folic acid were in development, and by 1950, methotrexate (then known as amethopterin) was being proposed as a treatment for leukemia.
 Animal studies published in 1956 showed the therapeutic index of methotrexate was better than that of aminopterin, and clinical use of aminopterin was thus abandoned in favor of methotrexate.

 In 1951, Jane C. Wright demonstrated the use of methotrexate in solid tumors, showing remission in breast cancer.
 Wright's group was the first to demonstrate use of the drug in solid tumors, as opposed to leukemias, which are a cancer of the marrow.
 Min Chiu Li and his collaborators then demonstrated complete remission in women with choriocarcinoma and chorioadenoma in 1956, and in 1960 Wright et al. produced remissions in mycosis fungoides.

-Research

-In 2018, a photoactivated version of methotrexate (phototrexate) has been developed and proposed to be useful in localized, target-specific chemotherapy of psoriasis and cancer.